platformsh/platformsh-docs/docs/src/development/ssh/troubleshoot-ssh.md

 title: "Troubleshoot SSH"
 ---

-While trying use SSH, you may get a response indicating permission is denied.
+While trying to use SSH, you may get a response indicating permission is denied.
 Or if you get an error with a code of 255, it means there's a problem with your SSH connection.

 ```txt
 The command failed with the exit code: 255